Domestic Violence Deferred Prosecution Program

 For instance, you might be able to complete private counseling instead of the dreaded 29-week Batterer’s Intervention Program (BIP).
 An attorney might also help you avoid any requirement of completing an Alcohol or Substance Abuse evaluation or a psychological examination.

-Benefits of entering diversion include avoiding $875 in fines, court costs, and the cost of supervision.
+The benefits of entering diversion include avoiding $875 in fines, court costs, and supervision costs.
 The main problem with the program is that it might take twelve (12) months to complete.

 Diversion programs also help you avoid many negative collateral consequences after entering a plea to the charges.
 By diverting the case from the court, the person accused of domestic violence can complete special sanctions to address the underlying program so that the criminal charge can be dropped.